theCoderSchoolTampa/CoderSchoolAI/README.md

 - `static_render_env(env: 'Shell', *args, **kwargs)`: This is an unimplemented method intended for customization of the Rendering of the Environment.

 ## Attribute Class
 The Attribute class represents an attribute of an environment, such as velocity or position.
 These attributes can be observation attributes (state of the environment) or action attributes (actions that can be performed in the environment).
+User registers Attributes with an environment for them to be tracked and updated.

 ```python
 class Attribute: